The NCAA provides a general NIL policy for all three divisions, with additional guidance specifically for Division I, as detailed below:

-- Individuals can engage in NIL activities that are consistent with the law of the state where the school is located.
-Colleges and universities may be a resource for state law questions.
+- Individuals can engage in NIL activities that are consistent with the law of the state where the school is located, given they meet any minimum reporting requirements.

 - Individuals can use a professional services provider for NIL activities.